[Major revision–posted 3/11/21 (replaces 2/21/17 edition)]

 Standardized procedures will be followed by each college or school.
 These procedures include the following:

 b.
-The administrator responsible for evaluating a faculty member shall provide written evaluations of the faculty member's performance for the preceding year.
-As one part of the evaluation, the chairperson will verify the inclusion in the course syllabi of the expected student learning outcomes and the methods used to assess those outcomes (as required by OP 32.06, Faculty Responsibility).
-In addition, the chairperson/coordinator will consider performance for the three previous years.
-This annual evaluation will be provided to the dean and the faculty member by March 1 with any unsatisfactory evaluation so noted.
-Both the administrator and faculty member will sign the evaluation.
+The Chair responsible for evaluating a faculty member shall provide written evaluations of the faculty member's performance for the preceding year (hereafter "Chair Evaluation").
+As one part of the Chair Evaluation, the Chair will verify the inclusion in the course syllabi of the expected student learning outcomes and the methods used to assess those outcomes (as required by OP 32.06, Faculty Responsibility).
+In addition, the Chair will consider performance for the three previous years, using the information provided in the faculty member's Annual Report as the principal basis for the evaluation.
+The Chair Evaluation, along with the Annual Report (required) and Annual Plan (optional), will be provided to the dean and the faculty member by March 31 with any unsatisfactory evaluation so noted.
+Both the Chair and faculty member will sign the evaluation.

 d.
-Each year, the dean, in consultation with the chairperson/coordinator of each department/area, shall review each faculty member's evaluation.
-The dean may provide an evaluation or approve the chairperson/coordinator's evaluation.
-In those cases where the dean and the chairperson/coordinator agree that incompetence, continuing or repeated substantial neglect of professional responsibilities, or other good cause is present in the performance of a faculty member, the procedures outlined in section 5 shall be followed.
+Each year, the dean, in consultation with the Chair of each department/area, shall review each faculty member's evaluation.
+The dean may provide an evaluation or approve the Chair's evaluation.
+In those cases where the dean and the Chair agree that incompetence, continuing or repeated substantial neglect of professional responsibilities, or other good cause is present in the performance of a faculty member, the procedures outlined in section 5 shall be followed.

-The dean will review with each chairperson/coordinator the process used for determining the merit of each faculty member's performance in order to assure compliance with all policies and procedures and to be certain that each faculty member has received fair consideration of his/her work.
+The dean will review with each Chair the process used for determining the merit of each faculty member's performance to ensure compliance with all policies and procedures and to be certain that each faculty member has received fair consideration of their work.

 e.
-Discipline-specific evaluation procedures such as goal setting, peer evaluations of teaching, or comparisons with mission and goal statements of the academic unit may be developed.
+If approved by a majority of the voting members of the academic unit, discipline-specific evaluation procedures such as goal setting, peer evaluations of teaching, or comparisons with mission and goal statements of the academic unit may be developed.

 g.
-Such a peer review committee shall be chosen by pre-established procedures agreed upon by a majority of the voting members of the faculty member's academic unit.
+Such a peer review committee shall be chosen by pre-established procedures agreed to by a majority of the voting members of the faculty member's academic unit.

 Performance evaluations will provide data for use in the recognition of faculty for merit salary increases, research support, academic awards, development leaves, and teaching and research awards.